andrewzm/EFDR/README.md

 ------------

 - To install this package, first load `devtools`, then type `install_github('andrewzm/EFDR', dependencies=T)`.
 Installation of most dependencies is straightforward.
 If on Linux, for the package `gstat` you will also need to install `libgeos-dev` which is widely available in linux repos.
 In Ubuntu this is available using `apt-get install libgeos-dev`.
+- The package `waveslim` produces erroneous results when carrying out a DWT on an image which is not square.
+As a result, `EFDR` with the original `waveslim` package will not work on images which are not square.
+To use it on non-square images, please download the revised `waveslim` package from https://github.com/andrewzm/waveslim.

 Open issues
 ---------------

 - Neighbourhood detection is currently sped up using a parallel backend.
 This, however, will remain slow on a standard desktop.
 Suggest implementing in C.
-- The package `waveslim` produces erroneous results when carrying out a DWT on an image which is not square.
-As a result, `EFDR` will not work on images which are not square.
-Suggest altering the `dwt.2d` interface.

 Package details